dvinferno/Not-Wikipedia/README.md

 # Not-Wikipedia

-A basic clone of wikipedia html structure and css.
+A basic clone of wikipedia's html structure and css with some Javascript.

 https://fakewiki.w3spaces.com/